 Management has based the value in use calculations on budgets for the reporting CGU.
-These budgets use historical weighted average growth rates to project revenue across all aspects of the operational CGU.
+These budgets are based on a 1 year projection period approved by management and extrapolated for a further 4 years using a steady rate, together with a terminal value.
 Costs are calculated taking into account historical gross margins as well as estimating weighted average inflation rates over the period which are consistent with inflation rates applicable to the locations in which the CGU's operate.
 Discount rates are pre-tax and are adjusted to incorporate risks associated with a particular CGU.